ufal/deepud/README.md

 UD_Japanese-BCCWJLUW
 UD_Mbya_Guarani-Dooley

-22 treebanks because they do not include lemmatization (some of them already excluded above) (note that we do not exclude a treebank if it has automatically predicted lemmas;
+22 treebanks because they do not include lemmatization (19 of them were not already excluded above) (note that we do not exclude a treebank if it has automatically predicted lemmas;
 we used to exclude treebanks where we did not trust the lemmatization or only some words had lemmas; but it is probably easier to rely on the metadata in README).